lucyinthesky2111/milestone-project-one/README.md

 * You will now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone
+* Log in to GitHub and navigate to the required repository.
+* Click on the ‘Code’ button at the top of the repository and copy the URL.
+* Open Git Bash in your IDE of choice and change the working directory to the location where you want the cloned directory.
+* Type git clone, then paste the URL you copied earlier.
+* Press enter.
+Your local clone will be created.

 # Credits
 ## Content